MAT for Opioid Use Disorder: Overcoming Objections

 Medication-assisted treatment (MAT) uses FDA-approved medicines such as buprenorphine (Suboxone), methadone, and naltrexone (Vivitrol), supplemented by behavioral treatment and social supports.
 Harm-reduction services are employed to keep patients safe until they are ready to seek treatment — services such as dispensing naloxone, an opioid antidote that prevents death from overdose, or providing clean syringes, to prevent HIV and hepatitis C. A medication-first approach allows patients to first be stabilized on medication, and then be brought into the right level of care to fit their needs — therefore decreasing the risk of overdose and relapse.

-Despite data showing the success of MAT in treating drug addiction, objections are still common.
+Despite data showing the success of MAT in treating opioid addiction, objections are still common.
 MAT for Opioid Use Disorder: Overcoming Objections outlines frequently cited objections and evidence-based responses to each.